sj-piano/eth-contract-hello-world-typescript/README.md

 Open it and specify a new message e.g. `Hello Mars ! (mainnet)`.

 Update the message stored in the contract:
-`node scripts/hello-world-update-message.js --network=mainnet --log-level info --input-file-json input-data/update-message-ethereum-mainnet.json`
+`npm run --silent ts-node scripts/hello-world-update-message.ts -- --network=mainnet --log-level info --input-file-json input-data/update-message-ethereum-mainnet.json`

 Print the new message stored in the contract:
-`node scripts/hello-world-get-message.js --network=mainnet --log-level info`
+`npm run --silent ts-node scripts/hello-world-get-message.ts -- --network=mainnet --log-level info`

 Example output:

 ![](images/walkthrough_ethereum_mainnet.png)

-Note: After seeing the estimated fees, I set `MAX_FEE_PER_TRANSACTION_USD` in `.env` to be `"20.00"`.
+Note: After seeing the estimated fees, I set `MAX_FEE_PER_TRANSACTION_USD` in `user-config.env` to be `"20.00"`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>